AlayaCare/fullcalendar/README.md

 If you need to make any changes, heres how you do it:

 1. build: `npm run build`
-2. login to publish `npm login --registry https://nexus.alayacare.net/repository/npm-alayacare/`
-3. publish `npm publish`
+2. publish `npm publish` -> You need to be authenticated in CodeArtifact and have publisher access to do this step

 # FullCalendar [![Build Status](https://travis-ci.org/fullcalendar/fullcalendar.svg?branch=master)](https://travis-ci.org/fullcalendar/fullcalendar)